Long-Term vs Short-Term Orientation

 A short-term view of results occurs when we know what result we want, thus we are willing to play with the truth to get it.
 A long-term view of results mean that we will get it when we get it — it is more important to find the greatness in our results than to find the result that we want.

 And for quite some time that has been China's philosophy — taking the long-term outlook.
 However, to go beyond manufacturing and on to innovation, information, and knowledge is something that their oriental philosophy is designed for, yet their socialistic view abhors.
 Socialism rules by controlling information.
-Innovation rules by allowing the greatness of it to come through.
+Innovation rules by allowing the greatness of information to come through.

-Historically, China has had NO interest in the West, and that's even at the highest levels of politics, which is one reason they've been so difficult to interact with.
+Historically, China has had little or no interest in the West, and that's even at the highest levels of politics, which is one reason they've been so difficult to interact with.
 That of course is changing now, and it's changing fast.
 Like Japan, they will take what works best from everywhere, discard what doesn't, and they will adapt what they take to their own culture and resources.
 They are; however, skipping all the intermediary steps (and the time) that Japan took to evolve from a manufacturer of junk products to dominating markets.

 China has grown economically because capital was pumped into their economy from outside sources to take advantage of their cheap labor.
-India, on the other hand has created several companies that have the potential to become disruptive innovations, e.g. Dr. Reddy's Laboratories (pharmaceuticals ), Wipro (IT Services), and Infosys (software, IT).
+India, on the other hand, has created several companies that have the potential to become disruptive innovations, e.g. Dr. Reddy's Laboratories (pharmaceuticals ), Wipro (IT Services), and Infosys (software, IT).
 Thus, India has a greater long-term potential than China does (note that India is number seven on the above list).

-And again this could change, but we always talk about how hard is is too change the culture within an organization.
+And again this could change, but we always talk about how hard it is to change the culture within an organization.
 With China, you have to change the world's largest population.
-Now the majority of the population might want to change, but when they are led by a small group that dominates through total control, it could be extremely hard to fathom having them let loose the reigns so that innovation can take place.
+Now the majority of the population might want to change, but when they are led by a small group that dominates with total control, it could be extremely hard to fathom having them let loose the reigns so that innovation can take place.
 This might be why they are at the top of the long-term orientation list, but not the economic list — they have the culture for it, but their leaders must control to remain in power.

 Return to the Concepts of Leadership